 When configuring auto attendant scripts, Bob encountered the following problem.
 The company management created a new quality department.
 The responsible person is Alice.
 Bob created a new extension for this department.
-Alice came to Bob complaining that dissatisfied customers are calling constantly and she does not even have time for lunch.
+Alice came to Bob complaining that dissatisfied customers are calling constantly and he does not even have time for lunch.

-Bob knew that Alice needs an auto attendant script which respects her working hours.
+Bob knew that Alice needs an auto attendant script which will respect his working hours.
 And how to do it?

-- 1. Bob created new time intervals for Alice's working hours, her lunch break and also for public holidays. - 2.
-He created records for the following announcements: - Hello.
+- 1. Bob created new time intervals for Alice's working hours, his lunch break and also for public holidays. - 2.
+He created records for the following announcements:

+Hello.
 You are calling Live And Let Laugh Inc. We are having a delicious lunch at the moment.
 If you call after 1pm, we will gladly hear what you have to say.
-Talk to ya later!" - "Hello.
+Talk to ya later!"

+"Hello.
 You are calling Live And Let Laugh Inc. We are off the clock at the moment.
 Please, call us on weekdays from 8am to 12pm or after lunch from 1pm to 6pm.
 We will gladly hear what you have to say.
-Talk to ya later!" - "Hello.
+Talk to ya later!"

+"Hello.
 You are calling Live And Let Laugh Inc. Have a very merry holiday today.
 If you wish to make a complaint, call us on weekdays from 8am to 12pm or after lunch from 1pm to 6pm.
 We will gladly hear what you have to say.
-Talk to ya later!" - 3.
-He created a new auto attendant script with time conditions.
+Talk to ya later!"

+3. He created a new auto attendant script with time conditions.
-You can also use the Day/night mode to create time conditions without a specific time set (see Using the Day/night mode in auto attendant scripts.